-If the customer loyalty program may evolve over time, it’s important to choose loyalty program software that allows for this by providing a good API.
-It’s especially important for cases where the interface of the customer loyalty program, in other words, it’s design in the eCommerce or mobile application, will change.
+Should the customer loyalty program evolve over time, it’s important to choose loyalty program software that allows for this by providing a good API.
+It’s especially important for cases where the interface of the customer loyalty program - that is, its design in the eCommerce or mobile application - will change.

 Invite the tech team into the process and understand their capabilities in the context of customer loyalty program

 - Is there a need for an on-premise solution?

 - Do you have an in-house IT team or a partner you work with?